The Short-Term Memory API

 Listing sessions and retrieving summaries

-Use list_sessions() to retrieve all sessions for a user and get_conversation_summary() to generate a summary of what was discussed:
+Use list_sessions() to retrieve all sessions and get_conversation_summary() to generate a summary of what was discussed:

 python